 The Sea to Summit Ascent Bag comes in lighter weight and heavier weight versions depending on your warmth requirements.
 All in all, the best way to describe this bag is as a ‘Goldilocks bag’; Not too hot, not too cold, and just right.
-If you are looking at a one size fits all bag that will meet most of your needs without having to use multiple bags then this bag is a great option.
+If you are looking at a one size fits all bag that will meet most of your needs without having to use multiple bags as well as not breaking the bank then this bag is a great option.

-You can purchase the Sea to Summit Ascent AcII Sleeping Bag from Wild Earth or Wildfire Sports
+You can purchase the Sea to Summit Ascent AcII Sleeping Bag from Snowys

 If you have used the Sea to Summit Ascent AcII Sleeping Bag or if you have questions, we’d like to hear from you.
 Post your comment or questions below